OneTravel - Book cheap flights, hotels and cars!

 Spanish: “La cuenta, por favor”

 When you’re finished with your meal and you’re ready for the check, you’ll ask for “La cuenta, por favor.”
-As you probably know, “por favor” is the way to say “please,” and “la cuenta” (pronounced “lah kwen-tah”) is the check or the bill.
+As you probably know, “por favor” is the way to say “please,” and “la cuenta” (pronounced “lah KWEN-tah”) is the check or the bill.

 Mandarin: “Mǎi dān”

 In China, it’s considered a privilege to be the one paying for the meal, and it’s not very common to split the meal check.
-To request the check, you’ll say “Mǎi dān.”
-It’s pronounced a little like the phrase “my dawn” in English, although it’s spoken pretty fast.
+To request the check, you’ll say “Mǎi dān” (pronounced “my dawn”), although it’s spoken fairly fast.

 Greek: “To logariasmo parakalo”